 The design of the Universal Duplexer is optimized for battery efficiency.
 First, CMOS switching technology was leveraged to ensure that the idle-mode current draw is less than 1/100th of a microamp!

-Also, during read-mode operation, the Duplexer utilizes charge pump technology to boost the supply voltage — ensuring that the device will continue to function even when the battery has a voltage sag due to age.
+Also, during read-mode operation, the Duplexer utilizes voltage boost technology to boost the supply voltage — ensuring that the device will continue to function even when the battery has a voltage sag due to age.

 As a convenience, the Universal Duplexer features an integrated battery test button that illuminates an Indication LED when the battery is good.